 - The farmer’s markets operate between October – April and offer a wide variety of locally grown produce from the farms in Dubai and the neighboring emirates.
 This is the time to reduce our carbon footprint and buy local because fresh fruit and vegetables are plentiful and bounteous.

-A few of my favorites are on the blog:
+A few of my favorites are on the blog and there are many more on our Instagram feed:

 - Social by Heinz Beck – Waldorf Astoria Dubai Palm Jumeirah